seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 O, thou wilt speak again of banishment.

 **FRIAR LAURENCE**
-I’ll give thee armour to keep off that word:
+I'll give thee armour to keep off that word:
-Adversity’s sweet milk, philosophy,
+Adversity's sweet milk, philosophy,
 To comfort thee, though thou art banished.

 **ROMEO**
-Yet ‘banished’?
+Yet 'banished'?
 Hang up philosophy!
 Unless philosophy can make a Juliet,
-Displant a town, reverse a prince’s doom,
+Displant a town, reverse a prince's doom,
 It helps not, it prevails not: talk no more.

 **FRIAR LAURENCE**